chloet2/gitpractice/demo.md

 I've made a change to this file.
 I'M LEARNING ABOUT CONFLICTS.
 I'M PRETENDING THIS LINE IS A CONFLICT.

 Right now I'm in the middle of working on this file.

+This line is being added for a pull request test.